 Sheep are often maligned as blind followers, but in reality they’re herded very carefully from behind.
 And while this analogy isn’t intended to compare IT staff to sheep, that wouldn’t necessarily be a bad thing.

 There’s a lot of evidence that sheep are highly intelligent.
-They have excellent memory, above average hearing, and their square pupils give them near 360 degree field of vision.
+They have excellent memory, above average hearing, and their square pupils give them an extra-wide field of vision.
 And despite their reputations for copying one another, if left alone, sheep tend to wander independently.

 Similarly, the IT staff of the future must be allowed to wander across domains and adapt to new environments.
 They must maintain a wide field of vision to identify, coordinate, and deploy IT resources when and where needed.

 IT managers and CIOs of the future will encourage experimentation, reflection, and adaptation to ensure that IT staff feels greater autonomy to work creatively with different lines of business.